 - Always wipe from the front (vagina) to the back (anus) after toileting.

-- Avoid using soap to wash the genital area.
-Soap substitutes can be used such as water-based emollient.
+- Avoid using soap to wash your genital area.

 - Avoid irritants such as deodorants, talcum powder, bubble bath solutions, deodorised panty shields or vaginal douches.

 1. Vulvovaginal health in premenopausal women BPAC 2011